National Headquarters of the Marine Corps League Homepage Marine Corps League

 Detachment Handout Flyer

-Click here to pull up a detachment information sheet in a new window, suitable for passing onto prospective members.
-Fold along the stars to turn into a snappy tri-fold pamphlet.
+Click here to pull up a color Z-fold detachment information sheet in a new window, suitable for passing onto prospective members.
+Click here for a black and white version, cheaper for printing.

 If you are unable to view the information sheet, download and install Adobe Reader.